 Heather King is an amazing writer.
 She has a blog, here, that is well worth the read.
 Check out her NPR “All Things Considered” stories too.
 Anyway – she talks about what faith does do for people:

 “But the interesting thing about belief is that it doesn’t make you act better than other people, doesn’t make you appear more together, doesn’t advance you in the eyes of the world, doesn’t relieve your terrible fears and terrible shortcomings.

-Bringing this back to Hope in Divorce, I again reiterate that turning to your faith and immersing in it is key to sustaining yourself, you children, your spouse in times of marital crisis and even the pain of divorce.
+Bringing this back to Hope in Divorce, I again reiterate that turning to your faith and immersing in it is key to sustaining yourself, your children, your spouse in times of marital crisis, and even the pain of divorce.
 One person’s faith can move mountains and one thing is for certain, while your anxieties may not magically go away, while the pain, loneliness, anger does not just disintegrate, there are moments of peace that can grow into bigger moments the more you release and give all of it to Christ.
 The more you take control of yourself…hard control…and give all the hurt to Christ to be put up on that Cross…the more you will begin to feel moments of peace that do surpass all understanding.
 That means fighting yourself.
-That means resisting wallowing in the pain, swirling it around and looking to solve it yourself, or handle it yourself or dissect it yourself.
+That means resisting wallowing in the pain, swirling it around, and looking to solve it yourself, or handling it yourself or dissecting it yourself.
 Give it to Him and move on in His love.